Aquatics

 At the Raven Knob Aquatics area, Scouts enjoy swimming, lifesaving, snorkeling, kayaking, canoeing, rowing, small-boat sailing, and stand-up paddleboarding.
 All activities take place on beautiful Lake John Sobotta, at our newly-redesigned waterfront facility in the heart of camp.

 Aquatics also offers many trainings and recreational opportunities for adult leaders during the week.
-Training courses in Safe Swim Defense, Safety Afloat, Aquatics Supervision (Swimming & Water Rescue and Paddle Craft Safety), and BSA/American Red Cross Lifeguarding are available.
+Training courses in Safe Swim Defense, Safety Afloat, Aquatics Supervision (Swimming & Water Rescue and Paddle Craft Safety), and American Red Cross Lifeguarding are available.
 Additionally, adults may train for the open-water mile swim, participate in free swimming and boating events, and volunteer to row for the mile swim or to be a lookout for any aquatic activities.